fordsfords/netmon/README.md

 The tool can be configured via command-line options or with environment variables.
+If both are supplied, the command-line options have priority.

 Item | Command-line Option | Environment Variable
 ---- | ------------------- | --------------------
-Network Interface | -i | NETMON_INTFC
+Network Interface | -i intfc | NETMON_INTFC
-Log file name (fixed) | -l | NETMON_LOGFILE
+Log file name (fixed) | -l logfile | NETMON_LOGFILE
-Prefix for log file (rolling) | -p | NETMON_PREFIX
-seconds between samples | -s | NETMON_SLEEP
+Prefix for log file (rolling) | -p prefix | NETMON_PREFIX seconds between samples | -s seconds | NETMON_SECONDS

 Regarding the network interface, if neither
 "-i" nor "NETMON_INTFC" is supplied, the tool will look for the file "/tmp/netmon.intfc".
 If it exists, it's contents will be used as the interface name.
-(Note that the env var overrides that file, and the "-i" option overrides both.)

-Regarding the log file name, "-l" and "-p" are should be considered mutually-exclusive.
+Regarding the log file, "-l" and "-p" should be considered mutually-exclusive.
 If both are supplied, "-l" overrides "-p".
 See next sections for more information on log files.